Indonesian Aerospace N219: Orders

-In August 2013, Lion Air was to sign a memorandum of understanding for 100 US$4.5-5 million N219s.
-The total market for the N-219 was forecast as 97 civil and 57 military aircraft.
+In August 2013, Lion Air was to sign a memorandum of understanding for US$1004.5-5 million N219s.
+The total market for the N219 was forecast as 97 civil and 57 military aircraft.

 On 13 April 2015, three memoranda of understanding were signed: with Nusantara Buana Air for 20 aircraft and ten options, with Aviastar Mandiri for 20 aircraft and ten options and with Trigana Air Service for ten aircraft and five options.

-Indonesia has signed deals with China and Mexico to export N-219 to those countries.
+Indonesia has signed deals with China and Mexico to export N219 to those countries.

 In 2017 southeast Asian countries such as Thailand and Myanmar expressed interest in the aircraft.

 By October 2018, domestic airline Avistar signed a memorandum of understanding for 20 more while the N219 had 120 orders and was due to be certified in April or May 2019.

 Other customers include Lion Air, Trigana Air Service, Nusantara Buana Air, Pelita Air, Air Born and the government of Thailand.

 On 9 December 2019, the government of Aceh signed a cooperation agreement or memorandum of understanding for the procurement of N219 aircraft, crew training and the operation of Aceh's air transport service.

-On 3 November 2022, Indonesian company PT Karya Logistik Indotama (PT KLI) ordered 11 N-219s configured for passenger transport, for US$80.5 million.
+On 3 November 2022, Indonesian company PT Karya Logistik Indotama (PT KLI) ordered 11 N219s configured for passenger transport, for US$80.5 million.
 The first aircraft are scheduled for delivery 28 months after the contract's entry into force.

-The Ministry of Defense of Indonesia ordered six N-219s, including one N-219 Amphibian, for the Indonesian Army.
+The Ministry of Defense of Indonesia ordered six N219s, including one N219 Amphibian, for the Indonesian Army.
 Janes reported that the contract was signed in November 2023 and valued at US$68 million.
-It is the first military contract of the N-219.
-N-219 for the Indonesian Army has entered production by September 2024, with the planned delivery in 2027.
+It is the first military contract of the N219.
+N219 for the Indonesian Army has entered production by September 2024, with the planned delivery in 2027.

-Setdco Group, on behalf of the Democratic Republic of the Congo government, ordered five N-219s on 3 September 2024 in a US$66.2 million contract.
+Setdco Group, on behalf of the Democratic Republic of the Congo government, ordered five N219s on 3 September 2024 in a US$66.2 million contract.

+During the Indo Defence 2024 held in mid-June 2025, several provincial governments signed memorandum of understanding for N219 Amphibian procurement.
+The Indonesian Maritime Security Agency (Bakamla) also signed a letter of intent for N219 procurement.
+In October 2025, Bakamla submitted a proposal to the Ministry of National Development Planning for the procurement of four N219 MSA and its supporting equipment, personnel training, spare parts, and aftersales support for five years.

+PT BIBU Panji Sakti signed a memorandum of understanding on 9 December for three N219-100 in cargo configuration.

+On 5 May 2026, PT Mitra Aviasi Perkasa (PT MAP) signed a contract for four N219s in cargo configuration.
+It is the first sale contract for the N219 in the domestic market.